microsoft/SeqSNN/README.md

-# Introduction
+# SeqSNN

+A public framework for time-series forecasting with spiking neural networks (SNNs).

+## Related Papers
-Code for ICML 2024 paper "Efficient and Effective Time-Series Forecasting with Spiking Neural Networks"(https://arxiv.org/pdf/2402.01533)
+* Efficient and Effective Time-Series Forecasting with Spiking Neural Network, [ICML 2024], (https://arxiv.org/pdf/2402.01533).
+* Advancing Spiking Neural Networks for Sequential Modeling with Central Pattern Generators, [Arxiv:2405.14362], (https://arxiv.org/pdf/2405.14362).

 # Installation
 To install SeqSNN in a new conda environment: